|

 I would spend the day in her gay company

-We shared a plate of whelks, strolling
+We shared a plate of whelks, strolling side by side

 I said she weren't too old to take a donkey ride